humble-scott-jones/eazeily/PROMPTS.md

 ## Suggestions for engineering
 - Cache prompt templates and model responses for identical inputs to reduce cost.
 - Rate-limit the generation endpoint for anonymous requests; encourage sign-in for unlimited generation.
-- Store the temperature and model in environment variables (e.g., OPENAI_MODEL, OPENAI_TEMP).
+- Store the temperature and model in environment variables (e.g., GEMINI_MODEL, OPENAI_TEMP).

 ## File usage
 - `PROMPTS.md` is a living doc; keep it in the repository to sync prompt changes with code changes.